-Currently, we have 10 chicken slaughterhouses across.
 Our customers include restaurants, fried chicken outlets, caterers, supermarkets, and hotels across Indonesia.
 The majority of our products is customer order based, either branded or non-branded.

-Several certifications have been accomplished by our Some of our multinational clients have very strict slaughterhouses such as Halal certification recommended by MUI, Supplier Quality Management System (SQMS) certification, and Food Safety System Certificate (FSSC).
+Several certifications have been accomplished by our slaughterhouses such as Halal certification recommended by MUI, Supplier Quality Management System (SQMS) certification, and Food Safety System Certificate (FSSC).